tlwilliams895/lchs/src/chapters/strings/template-literals.rst

    string_with_braces.format(value_1, value_2, etc)

-The values inside the () can be actual numbers or strings, but they will most often be variables or expressions.
+The values inside ``format()`` can be actual numbers or strings, but they will most often be variables or expressions.

 .. admonition:: Example